brittaney-bmkb/cv3/src/components/WebMapView/WebMapView.md

 ### Fixes
 - Fixed the bug where parcel search, comparable, and nearby results were not displaying correctly in the map and legend when the map was printed
+  - this was fixed by switching from graphics layer to feature layer
+- Fixed the display issue where labels from layers overlapped
+  - this was fixed by consuming a map services and all sublayers rather than individual sublayers

+### Deprecated
+- Deprecated the `WebmapView` component and will completely remove it in the next release

+### Breaking Changes
+- `loadMap` function was not migrated and referenced from `AppContext` in the `WebMapComponentBeta` component, so `loadMap` is no longer being executed in the app
+  - mapView is now being set within `WebMapComponentBeta`
+  - searchSources is now being set within the `Search` component
+  - `initalizeMap` function no longer being executed from `loadMap` to return view and searchSources

 ### Usage